 These trainings are actually not enough to make you a professional phlebotomist.
-As part of your training on how to become a phlebotomist, you are required to go for internship.
+Just like becoming a relationship or sex advice expert, just because you’re regularly contributing to a forum like Lets Chat Love, which is a relationship and love forum, doesn’t mean that you’re suddenly a professional expert.
+It all takes time.
+As part of your training on how to become a phlebotomist, you are required to go for an internship.
 The internship must be done in an institution or laboratory regulated under the Clinical Laboratory Improvement Amendment of 1988.
 You must be able to collect up to 100 samples unaided.
 You must be able to perform skin puncture successfully in the course of your internship.

 Finally, you must sit for certification examination before you can fully qualify as a professional phlebotomist.
 It is true that many countries do not require certification before they give you employment, but that does not nullify the importance of certification.